 If you cook Indian food often, this recipe will feel familiar.
 Splutter some cumin seeds in ghee, or oil of your choice, add finely chopped onions, the exact amount is not important.
-Add ginger garlic paste, (ideally your own), curry leaves if you got ’em, cook in some tomatoes, and cook down to a thickened paste.
-Add whatever you are in the mood for: meat (cooked or uncooked), vegetables, or even some of both!
+Add ginger garlic paste, (ideally your own), and curry leaves if you got ’em.
+Cook in some tomatoes, and cook down to a thickened paste.
+Add whatever you are in the mood for meat (cooked or uncooked), vegetables, or even some of both!

-The ingredients I have used swings towards the North Indian Punjabi style, but there are ways I will suggest to make this curry with regional twists.
+The ingredients I have used for this basic curry recipe swings towards the North Indian Punjabi style.
+But there are also ways I will suggest in the Notes to make this curry with regional twists.
 I’ve included a few ingredients that add a little more complexity and color to your curry, but if you don’t have them leave them out.
 You will still be left with an easy, well-loved, and comforting meal starter that can be tailored to you and your family’s tastes.

 - 1 pound chicken thighs ~ Or meat of your choice, OR 6 cups vegetables